 external auditors or investigators are to ensure that the Vice President

-for Business and Finance and the Internal Audit Office receive copies.
+for Finance and Administration and the Internal Audit Office receive copies.

 The first contact with WSU central administrators is generally